maijake/devcc/guides/git.md

 	https://github.com/<your github account user name>

-## Update master branch in github

-Make sure you are in master

-	git checkout master

-Check if you already have `author` remote pointing to the original repo

-	git remote -v

-add if `author` remote is not defined (**needs to be done only once**)

-	git remote add author <original repo-forked>

-fetch author state

-	git fetch author

-make sure that you are on master branch

-	git status

-merge `author` to you `master` branch

-	git merge author/master

-push changes in my `master` branch to github

-	git push origin master

 ## Merging and Version control workflows

 Multiple versions of the same software to be deployed in different sites, or a team of software's developers working simultaneously on